thunderbird/webext-docs/compose.rst

       :type: (`string`)
       :annotation: -- [Added in TB 102]

-      Defines the mime format of the send message (ignored on plain text messages).
+      Defines the mime format of the sent message (ignored on plain text messages).
 Defaults to ``auto``, which will send html messages as plain text, if they do not include any formatting, and as ``both`` otherwise (a multipart/mixed message).

       Supported values: